yostane/xamarin_guide/README.md

 }
 ```

-Secondly, create the view model class `ItemListViewModel`.
-It defines the Posts property that stores the current list of posts.
+Secondly, create the view model class `ItemListViewModel` (a view model can be seen as an object that handles the data that will be displayed by the view).
+It defines the `Posts` property that stores the current list of posts.
 It also inherits from a class called `BaseViewModel`.
-It is usual in MVVM to have this kind of base class to simplify binding.
-Here is its definition that you just need to copy.
+It is usual in *MVVM* to have this kind of base class that simplifies binding.
+Here is its definition that you just need to copy and paste.

 ```cs
 namespace RandomListXamarin.ViewModels